GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/recipes/automatically-adding-a-mandatory-block-to-all-new-posts/en.md

 # Automatically adding a mandatory block to all new posts

-Whenever a new post is created, we can use the automation features to modify the content of the post, if required.
+Whenever a new post is created, we can use the automation features to validate and modify the content of the post.

-This recipe checks if a certain mandatory block is present in the post and, if it is not, it adds it.
+This recipe checks if a certain mandatory block is present in the post and, whenever missing, it adds it.

-## GraphQL query to add a block if missing
+## GraphQL query to add a missing block

 <div class="doc-config-highlight" markdown=1>